urieloalves/tool5/README.md

 This current version only shows the coordinates of the mouse on canvas.

-However, my goal is to implement the drawing functionalities of the 2D primitive shapes of p5.js and display the coordinates.
+However, it would be nice to have more features such as using the mouse to draw the 2D primitive shapes of p5.js and display the coordinates or/and code snippet.

 I would love to hear from you if your are interested in contributing to this project.